qemus/qemu-arm/readme.md

 ### How do I increase the display resolution?

-  For maximum compatibility, the display output will be a simple framebuffer in RAM.
-While this isn't the most optimal solution, it doesn't require any drivers.
-If your guest OS includes the `virtio-gpu` driver (as most Linux distributions do), you can add the following to your compose file:
+  For maximum compatibility, the display output will be a simple framebuffer by default.
+While this isn't the most optimal, it doesn't require any drivers.

+  If your guest OS bundles the `virtio-gpu` driver (as most Linux distributions do), you can add the following to your compose file:

   ```yaml
   environment:
     VGA: "virtio-gpu"
   ```

-  to add a virtual graphics cards to your machine.
+  to add a virtual graphics cards to your machine that allows for higher resolutions.

 > [!NOTE]
-> Using this method your screen will stay black during the boot process, until the driver is actually loaded.
+> Using this method your screen will stay black during the boot process, until the point where the driver is actually loaded.

 ### How do I boot a local image?